top of page

 International Live Conference on

-Awareness, Prevention and Treatment of Brain Injuries
+Conference Theme: Awareness, Prevention and Treatment of Brain Injuries

 OLCIAS is pleased to announce at it's annual International Live Conference on Brain Injury which will be taking place on September 16, 2023